The New York Times:

 — Frankfurter Rundschau, 2021

 R.B.
-Schlather is an American artist and opera director, associated with pushing the boundaries of traditional operatic performance.
+Schlather is an American artist, opera director, producer, and designer associated witH immersive installations and unconventional stagings that push the boundaries of traditional operatic performance.
 His work has been praised for challenging norms and creating new and engaging experiences for audiences.
-In 2023 he was profiled in the New York Times as a rare American opera director bringing “fresh visions to Europe’s opera stages.”